dotnet/runtime/docs/design/specs/Memory-model.md

 ## Object assignment
 Object assignment to a location potentially accessible by other threads is a release with respect to write operations to the instance’s fields and metadata.
 The motivation is to ensure that storing an object reference to shared memory acts as a "committing point" to all modifications that are reachable through the instance reference.
 It also guarantees that a freshly allocated instance is valid (i.e. method table and necessary flags are set) when other threads, including background GC threads are able to access the instance.
-The reading thread does not need to perform an acquiring read before accessing the content of an instance since all supported platforms honor ordering of data-dependent reads.
+The reading thread does not need to perform an acquiring read before accessing the content of an instance since runtime guarantees ordering of data-dependent reads.

 However, the ordering sideeffects of reference assignment should not be used for general ordering purposes because:
 -	ordinary reference assignments are still treated as ordinary assignments and could be reordered by the compiler.